Sherlock-221BBS/Sherlock-221BBS/README.md

 - 👋 Hi, I’m Taki Hasan, I am currently a sophomore at Jalpaiguri Government Engineering College
-- 👀 Because let's be clear on something - when something a machine can do, why shoud we bother?
+- 👀 let's be clear on something - when something a machine can do, why shoud we bother?
 Therefore instead of creating the rules of a complex program, I prefer machine to find out those complex rules.
 And you know it,  Machine Learning and Artificial Intelligence is the way to do it.
 That's why I am just in love with Machine Learning.
 - 🌱 I’m currently learning Natural Language Processing, Image Calssification.
 - 📫 Do you have something to say about whether Robots will become sentient or not or have some cool project idea in your head?
 You can reach me by emailing at taki1656hasan@gmail.com